Mikejo5000/vsts-docs-pr/docs/organizations/security/add-users-team-project.md

 ## Add users to a  project

 ::: moniker range="vsts"
-If you are adding a user to VSTS for the first time, see [Add account users for VSTS](../accounts/add-organization-users-from-user-hub.md?toc=/vsts/organizations/security/toc.json&bc=/vsts/organizations/security/breadcrumb/toc.json).
+If you are adding a user to Azure DevOps Services for the first time, see [Add account users for VSTS](../accounts/add-organization-users-from-user-hub.md?toc=/vsts/organizations/security/toc.json&bc=/vsts/organizations/security/breadcrumb/toc.json).
 ::: moniker-end

 [!INCLUDE [temp](../../_shared/new-navigation.md)]